netfoundry/minimal-mistakes/docs/_drafts/ExplodingTokensJenkins.md

 It is easy enough to limit the risk of the en masse exfiltration of the entire plaintext of Jenkins secrets.
 That exploit would require either login access to the host or running a malicious job on the master node.
 You could configure the master node to have zero workers and carefully control login access via SSH.
 This does not prevent a malicious job running on any node from obtaining any secret when the ID is known.

 ## The How

+The result of these steps is to entrust a session token to Jenkins which has all of the powers of your own AWS IAM user credential for the next 15 minutes.

 ### Store a Secret in AWS